These keto pumpkin chocolate chip cookies have the perfect combination of two favorites: sugar-free chocolate chips and pumpkin.

 Lastly, if you can’t easily access a more natural sugar substitute, you can also use Splenda with great success.

 If using Splenda, it needs to be the one that has a bulking agent.
 This is the one that comes in large bags.
-I don’t recommend Splenda Bake because it’s half sugar, half sucralose product.
+I don’t recommend Splenda Bake because it’s a half-sugar, half-sucralose product.

 Best Sugar-Free Chocolate Chips